The Tale of Despereaux (video game): Development

 On August 19, 2008, video game publisher Brash Entertainment announced that a video game based on the film The Tale of Despereaux was in development.

 In October 2008, Universal Pictures announced they would publish the Nintendo DS version through Universal Pictures Digital Platforms Group, while Brash would handle distribution.

 However, after the game went gold, Brash Entertainment announced they had officially declared closure in November 2008.
 On December 2, 2008, Atari announced they had picked up publishing rights to the title in North America, although due to the game going gold prior to the announcement and Brash's closure, the packaging would retain Brash Entertainment's logo and branding.
 The DS version, which Atari now handled distribution, retained Universal branding and publishing.
 Warner Bros.
 Interactive Entertainment took over publication and distribution in Europe.

 On December 2, 2008, the game was released for Nintendo DS, Wii, and PlayStation 2.
 On December 16 of the same year, the game was also released on Microsoft Windows.
 An Xbox 360 version of the game was also planned, but was cancelled for unknown reasons.

 Reception

 According to review aggregator website Metacritic, the Nintendo DS version of the game received "Generally Favorable Reviews".
 IGN rated the PlayStation 2 and Wii versions of the game with 1.9 out of 10 points, calling it "[...] a total disaster [...]", stating that it "[...] offered almost nothing redeeming during the six to seven hours it took to beat it".
 However, the Nintendo DS version received a positive review with 7.7 of 10 points by IGN, stating that the game is "A charming little platformer that's ideal for younger gamers".
+Variety magazine praised the DS version's graphics and the game's learning curve.